apache/mxnet/docs/faq/env_var.md

   - Flag to enable or disable MKLDNN accelerator.
 On by default.
   - Only applies to mxnet that has been compiled with MKLDNN (```pip install mxnet-mkl``` or built from source with ```USE_MKLDNN=1```)

+* MXNET_ENFORCE_DETERMINISM
+  - Values: 0(false) or 1(true) ```(default=0)```
+  - If set to true, MXNet will only use deterministic algorithms in forward and backward computation.
+  If no such algorithm exists given other constraints, MXNet will error out.
+This variable affects the choice of CUDNN convolution algorithms.
+Please see [CUDNN developer guide](https://docs.nvidia.com/deeplearning/sdk/cudnn-developer-guide/index.html) for more details.

 Settings for Minimum Memory Usage
 ---------------------------------
 - Make sure ```min(MXNET_EXEC_NUM_TEMP, MXNET_GPU_WORKER_NTHREADS) = 1```